ldn-softdev/jtc/User Guide.md

   - `$PATH` - an auto generated token, used in templates when requires to interpolate a path (set of indices/labels) to the walked point as a JSON array
   - `$path` - same as `$PATH` but interpolation occurs as a _JSON string_
+  - `$file` - a namespace, holding currently processed filename (if one given, otherwise empty)
   - `$_` - a namespace, holding a string value that is used when the elements during `{$path}` interpolation are getting concatenated
   (default value `"_"`)
   - `$#` - a namespace, holding a string value that is used as a separator when a _JSON array_ or _object_ is getting